 Don’t Make This Mistake With Your World of Hyatt Account

-Last year I waited until the end of December to requalify.
+Last year I waited until the end of December to requalify based on nights vs points.
 But I cut it close, like seriously, nerve-wracking close.

 Jeff and I booked two nights using Points + Cash at the Park Hyatt Aviara.